aparo/pyes/docs/guide/reference/api/search/facets/statistical-facet.rst

 Script field
 ============

 When using **field**, the numeric value of the field is used to compute the statistical information.
 Sometimes, several fields values represent the statistics we want to compute, or some sort of mathematical evaluation.
-The script field allows to define a :doc:`script <./../../../../modules/scripting>`  to evaluate, with its value used to compute the statistical information.
+The script field allows to define a :ref:`script <es-guide-modules-scripting>`  to evaluate, with its value used to compute the statistical information.
 For example:

 .. code-block:: js